-The measures procedures used to determine whether an English learner shall be reclassified as fluent English proficient shall include, but not be limited to: (Education Code 313, 52164.6; 5 CCR 11303)
+The procedures used to determine whether an English learner shall be reclassified as fluent English proficient shall include, but not be limited to: (Education Code 313, 52164.6; 5 CCR 11303)

 - 1. Assessment of English language proficiency using an objective assessment instrument, including, but not limited to, the ELPAC - 2.
-Participation of the student's classroom teacher and any other certificated staff with direct responsibility for teaching or placement decisions related to the student

-- 3. Parent/guardian opinion and consultation involvement, including: - The Superintendent or designee shall provide the parent/guardian with notice and a.
-Notice to parents/guardians of language reclassification and placement, including a description of the reclassification process and of his/herthe parent/guardian's opportunity to participate - b.
-Encouragement of parent/guardian participation in the process district's reclassification procedure, including seeking parent/guardian opinion and shall encourage his/her involvement inconsultation during the reclassification process. - 4.
+Participation of the student's classroom teacher and any other certificated staff with direct responsibility for teaching or placement decisions related to the student - 3.
+Parent/guardian involvement, including: - a.
+Notice to parents/guardians of language reclassification and placement, including a description of the reclassification process and the parent/guardian's opportunity to participate - b.
+Encouragement of parent/guardian participation in the district's reclassification procedure, including seeking parent/guardian opinion and consultation during the reclassification process - 4.
 Student performance on an objective assessment of basic skills in English that shows whether the student is performing at or near grade level